DaliaAbdelghani/reading-notes/secondpage.md

 *With this mindset you might as well do nothing and lounge about all day.
 Now I bet this sounds nice, but we’ve all had that period of seemingly sitting on your couch watching TV for what feels like a week, and we feel awful by the end right?
 Learn new things and take on new opportunities, you’ll definitely learn something.
 Who knows, you might end up really enjoying new things.*

-### more bout Mind set you may visit [Empowering Mindset Books](https://www.lifehack.org/articles/productivity/8-business-books-that-will-totally-change-your-mindset.html) for books recommendations:
+### More bout Mind set you may visit [Empowering Mindset Books](https://www.lifehack.org/articles/productivity/8-business-books-that-will-totally-change-your-mindset.html) for books recommendations: